-Buying a cage for an African Pygmy Hedgehog is an important decision to make.
+Buying a cage for an hedgehog is an important decision to make.
 It is probably the next most expensive thing to purchase after buying the hedgehog, as we found out.

 What is the best cage for a hedgehog?
 The best cage for hedgehogs needs to be more than 3ft (91 cm) long and 2ft (61 cm) wide, be designed to retain heat when it’s cold, be easy to dismantle with good access for regular cleaning and have good ventilation to avoid the cage becoming too hot for the hedgehog.

-It’s important to get a decent sized cage for your African Pygmy Hedgehog as these creatures are small but they do need a little bit of space to live comfortably.
+It’s important to get a decent sized cage for your hedgehog as these creatures are small but they do need a little bit of space to live comfortably.

 The cage we use is the ZooZone Habitat Large cage.
 This cage is 3 feet long (100cm), allowing plenty of space inside for the hedgehog and all the paraphernalia associated with him from his toys to feeding bowls.